faaabi93/mooc/README.md

 The course is split up into two individual courses: Java Programming I and Java Programming II.
 Each course consists of seven parts, each with its own exercise set.
 Completing a single part takes approximately 5-20 hours, and we recommend reserving at least 10 hours per part, depending on prior skills with computers.

+Both courses (see next paragraph) are an equivalent of 5 ECTS (6-week course).

 ## Content Table